 Originally published: 02/20/2020.
-REpublished with a few small changes.
+Republished with a few small changes.

 Last fall, my friend Melissa introduced me to this fun warm-up exercise.
 She had learned it from her riding instructor, Pamela Byers.
 Mya–my latest training project–loves it.
 It provides just the right mix of repetition and challenge.